A dumb auto-complete model – trained on the entire Internet – can accomplish a remarkable number of tasks if you ask it nicely.

 ‘sanic's foundering at daybreak, several

 As is common with OCR, the result is generally quite good, but not perfect.
 Notice, for example, the phrases “reused tu recusiiee ce”, “lif¢-boats”, and “Ti-,’sanic’s”.
 Look closely at the letters in the image above to see how the OCR algorithm may have made those mistakes.
 When you consider the image letter-by-letter, ignoring the semantic context in which those letters are placed, it is easy to mistake some letters for others.
 But when humans read a passage like this, they’re not reading it letter-by-letter.
 Instead, fluent readers learn to recognize whole words at a time, using their knowledge of the language to “predict” what the constituent letters of a word must be, even when they are difficult to make out on the page.
-In the same way, we can make use of the fact that GPT-3 is very good at predicting words in sequences to impute what the phrase “reused tu recusiiee ce” is likely to have been, given the context.
+In the same way, we can make use of the fact that LLMs are very good at predicting words in sequences to impute what the phrase “reused tu recusiiee ce” is likely to have been, given the context.

 cat(prompt)